 Whilst the Trustees are able to take a long term view in respect of capital values and, in line with their risk management policy acknowledge that these values will fall and rise over shorter time periods, the retention of capital is key to ensuring the Charity's longer term performance.
-A comparison of the Charity's average total return over both three and five years shows that the portfolio has equalled and slightly exceeded the Charity Fund Index over these time periods.
-The improving trends are shown below.
+A comparison of the Charity's average total return over both three and five years shows a positive trend over three years, with the five year trend just dipping below the Charity Fund Index by 0.1% this year.
+The Trustees consider that these figures are acceptable.